 1862 - During the Civil War, Capt.
 Raphael Semmes takes command of CSS Alabama at sea off the island of Terceira, Azores, beginning his career of raiding American commerce.

 1912 - The collier, USS Jupiter, is launched.
 The vessel is the first electrically-propelled Navy ship.
-She is renamed USS Langley in April 1920 with the designation of (CV 1) and a few months later becomes the Navy's first aircraft carrier in March 1922 following conversion.
+She is renamed USS Langley in April 1920 with the designation of aircraft carrier CV-1 and a few months later becomes the Navys first aircraft carrier in March 1922 following conversion.

 1942 - Task Force 61, commanded by Vice Adm.
 Frank J. Fletcher, engages the Japanese First Carrier Division, Third Fleet, commanded by Vice Adm.
-Nagumo Chuchi.
-Planes from Japanese carrier, Ryujo, bomb U.S. positions on Lunga Point but SBDs (VB 3) and TBFs (VT 8) from carrier USS Saratoga (CV 3) sink Ryujo.
+Nagumo Chuchi, during Battle of Eastern Solomons.
+Planes from Japanese carrier, Ryujo, bomb U.S. positions on Lunga Point but SBDs from VB-3 and TBFs from VT-8 off carrier USS Saratoga (CV 3) sink Ryujo.
 Additionally, USS Enterprise (CV 6) is damaged by carrier bombers from Japanese carrier, Shokaku.
-As a result of this battle, the Japanese recalls the expedition to recapture Guadalcanal.
+As a result of this battle, the Japanese recall the expedition to recapture Guadalcanal.

 1943 - TBF aircraft from USS Core (CVE 13) sinks the German submarine (U 185) southwest of the Azores.